 Ponsonby is always on trend and they have caught on to the rising popularity of dumplings.
 Located at the home of a previous Ponsonby iconic eatery Adam&Arnold, the place has been redecorated and replaced by a lively new eatery called The Gyoza Bar.
-Gyoza’s are a Japanese dumpling with a thinner skin and a crispy, pan fried base which elevates the texture of the little pockets of juicy goodness.
-The Gyoza Bar are known for their wagyu dumplings as the crispy skin is filled with succulent and premium beef.
-They also have a long menu of unique cocktails and use Japanese sake as a mixer which cannot be found in many places around Auckland, do yourselves a favour and hop on it!
+Gyoza’s are a Japanese dumpling with a thinner skin and a crispy, pan-fried base which elevates the texture of the little pockets of juicy goodness.
+The Gyoza Bar is known for its wagyu dumplings as the crispy skin is filled with succulent and premium beef.
+They also have a long menu of unique cocktails and use Japanese sake as a mixer which cannot be found in many places around Auckland, do yourselves a favour and hop on it.

 If Thai food to you means pad thai, get yourself to Saan and prepare to have your mind blown.
 Owners of some of Britomart’s favourite Asian eateries, Xuxu Dumpling Bar and Café Hanoi, you know you're onto a good thing.
 As one of the best places to eat in Ponsonby, Saan’s menu is based on Issan and Lanna classics, and it stays pretty true to these Northern Thai cuisines.
 Yeah, it’s street food and family recipes but it’s the atmosphere at Saan that makes it even more special.
 The space at Saan is breathtaking—the blinded windows let in the perfect amount of light and the pale wood and serene atmosphere makes this the perfect dinner destination.